 Localized Water Management

-This engagement focuses on sustainable management of water resources on the local level.
+This engagement focuses on sustainable management of water resources, emphasizing the importance of a localized approach to risks and impacts.
 The engagement targets companies across selected sectors that share the same water catchment in the Tiete (Brazil) and/or Vaal (South Africa) river basins.

 Plastics and the Circular Economy